 If you tell your prospect that their number one competition has fixed a common problem of theirs with your tool, they will keep listening to make sure that they’re not missing out.

-In a call, this line sounds like: “Hi John.
+In a call, this line sounds like this: “Good morning, John.
 This is Sam Smith from X Company.
-I’m calling because we’ve recently helped Competitor Company with their recurring revenue leakage, and I thought that you could use our help you with this issue too.”
+I’m calling because we’ve recently helped Competitor Company with their recurring revenue leakage, and I thought you could use our help with this issue too.”

-Asking for your prospect’s help sounds counterintuitive since you’re the one trying to help them with your products.
+Asking for your prospect’s help sounds counterintuitive since you’re trying to help them with your products.
 However, this line works for three main reasons.

 - It incites curiosity: the person on the other side of the line starts wondering what you could want from them.